+11101 801118 011101 Abri dine de dire de

+CO1: Aquire the concepts of synchronization and channel estimation algorithms for DSL, WiFi and

+LTE.

+CO2 : Associate the standards sections to Training, Initialization and show time with in-service

+monitoring algorithms

-11101 801118 0111101 Abri dine dedited the state in this se date to CO1: Aquire the concepts of synchronization and channel estimation algorithms for DSL, WiFi and LTE.
-CO2 : Associate the standards sections to Training, Initialization and show time with in-service monitoring algorithms CO3 : Analyse typical SoC platforms in terms of their hardware and software capabilities to implement algorithms with task scheduling. implement algorithms with task scheduling.
-CO4 : Develop runtime code to evaluate performance of a training, Initialization and showtime on the typical SoCs.
+CO3 : Analyse typical SoC platforms in terms of their hardware and software capabilities to implement algorithms with task scheduling.

+implement algorithms with task scheduling.

+CO4 : Develop runtime code to evaluate performance of a training, Initialization and showtime on the

+typical SoCs.